Étienne-Louis Boullée: Hôtel Alexandre

+Gallery of projects

 Legacy

-Boullée's ideas had a major influence on his contemporaries, not least because of his role in teaching other important architects such as Jean Chalgrin, Alexandre-Théodore Brongniart, and Jean-Nicolas-Louis Durand.
+Boullée's ideas had a major influence on his contemporaries, not least because of his role in teaching other important architects such as Jean-François Chalgrin, Alexandre-Théodore Brongniart, and Jean-Nicolas-Louis Durand.
 Some of his work only saw the light of day in the 20th century; his book Architecture, essai sur l'art ("Essay on the Art of Architecture), arguing for an emotionally committed Neoclassicism, was only published in 1953.
 The volume contained his work from 1778 to 1788, which mostly comprised designs for public buildings on a wholly impractical grand scale.

 Boullée's fondness for grandiose designs has caused him to be characterised as both a megalomaniac and a visionary.
 His focus on polarity (offsetting opposite design elements) and the use of light and shadow was highly innovative, and continues to influence architects to this day.
 He was "rediscovered" in the 20th century and has influenced recent architects such as Aldo Rossi.

 Peter Greenaway's film The Belly of an Architect (1987) concerns a fictitious architect who is staging an exhibition devoted to Boullée's work.
 The film contains many visual references to Boullée.